oracle/truffleruby/doc/user/faq.md

 ### Why doesn't JRuby switch to Truffle as well?

-Truffle is a research project, there is no expected release date, and it does not perform well on a standard JVM.
-The TruffleRuby team aren't recommending that JRuby switch to Truffle.
-JRuby and its IR is what you want to be using today.
-TruffleRuby is what you might want to run in the future, but not yet.
+JRuby is taking a different approach to optimising and adding new functionality to Ruby.
+Both JRuby and TruffleRuby are important projects.

 ### Why did you fork from JRuby?